TaoDing/P.copri_colonization/README.md

 R.code: R scripts used to reproduce all statistical results and visualized pictures.

-Source Data: Including species feature table of, subject's metadata, and results of in vitro culture experiments.
+Source Data: Including species feature table, subject's metadata, and results of in vitro culture experiments.

 Supplementary tables: Supplementary tables in the article.